-NOTE: Due to the compact design of the injection ports, clearance for the needle in the ports is minimal.
-The ports are designed for use with a 21 gauge or smaller needle.
+NOTE: Due to the compact design of the remote injection port, clearance for the needle in the port is minimal.
+The port is designed for use with a 21 gauge or smaller needle.
 Use of larger needles may damage port sealing capability or result in marginal port entry and subsequent difficulty in filling the device.